NeoZorK/neozork-hld-prediction/docs/guides/wave-indicator-fastest-fixes.md

 - ✅ Discontinuous line traces create separate segments
 - ✅ No interpolation between different signal segments
 - ✅ No black lines for NOTRADE signals (invisible)
+- ✅ No hover hints with "traces" on lower chart

 ### Test Results
 ```